Resilience basins of complex systems: an application to prosumer impacts on power grids: Definitions

-We definitely agree more with the concept of engineering resilience: If a system can limit the decline of its sustainant, but not recover subsequently, we do not deem it resilient.
-After all, the Latin verb \say{resilire} from which resilience is derived literally means \say{to rebound}.
-We would rather describe such a non-recovering system as \emph{robust}, which aligns with the terminology of \textcite{anderies}.
+We definitely agree more with the concept of engineering resilience: If a system can limit the decline of its sustainant, but not recover subsequently, we would not call it resilient.
+After all, the Latin verb \emph{resilire} from which resilience is derived literally means \emph{to rebound}.
+We would rather describe such a non-recovering system as \emph{robust}, which aligns with the terminology of \citet{anderies}.
 Of course, robustness still aids resilience by reducing the magnitude of the necessary recovery.
-But we argue that robustness and resilience are a sensible separation of system properties, representing the ability of resistance and recovery, respectively.
-In figure \ref{response_trajectory}, one can find illustrations of the behaviour of systems with different degrees of robustness and resilience.
+But we argue that robustness and resilience are a sensible separation of system properties, representing the abilities to resist and recover, respectively.
+In Fig. \ref{response_trajectory}, one can find illustrations of the behavior of systems with different degrees of robustness and resilience.

+Recently, the concepts of engineering and ecological resilience have permeated their discipline boundaries: \citet{van2021unifying} define the resilience of an ecological system as its recovery rate.
+Along with resistance/robustness, they consider resilience to be a constituent of what they call ecological stability (which demonstrates the ambiguity of terminology).

-However, regardless of whether engineering or ecological resilience is measured, the quantification approaches listed by \textcite{ingrisch} all revolve around the response quality, like the recovery speed or impact limitation.
-Therefore, it is relevant to note that our proposed measurement framework is not bound to our own understanding of resilience and robustness.
-It can easily be adjusted to only consider resistance, or both resistance and recovery.
+For both engineering and ecological resilience, the established quantification approaches listed by \citet{ingrisch} all revolve around the response quality, like the recovery speed or impact limitation (the latter of which we call robustness).
+Recently, this paradigm has been weakened by \citet{dakos2022ecological} who interpret ecological resilience as the minimum disturbance magnitude that is required to induce state tipping in a multistable dynamical system.
+This is very much related to basin stability, as it essentially represents the minimum distance from the attractor to its basin's boundary.
+It is, therefore, also similar to our concept of basin resilience, albeit only the persistence type.

+Basin resilience, as explained in Sec. \ref{sec:framework}, extends the basin concept to the response types of adaptation and transformation, making it applicable to a wider set of systems and models.
+Meanwhile, it is still flexible regarding the response outcome required for resilience: Recovery speed can be incorporated, as well as impact limitation (in which case we would speak of basin robustness).
+Essentially, our framework provides a rigorous quantification approach, without being bound to our own understanding of resilience.